Clifton Moor Skirmish: Background; the retreat from Derby and arrival at Clifton

-The Skirmish
+Skirmish

 Late in the afternoon about 500 government dragoons dismounted and advanced towards the Jacobite positions.
+These included riders from the King's Own Regiment, Mark Kerr's and Cobham's regiments.
 Murray was told that Charles's orders were to immediately retreat to Penrith, but could not disengage as the dragoons had already begun firing on them.

 Murray gave verbal orders to the Glengarry officers to support an attack on the hedges and ditches separating the dragoons from their positions; he then returned east of the road and placed himself at the head of the Macphersons.
 It was now about an hour after sunset, with occasional moonlight through broken cloud; the Jacobites had the advantage of being able to see their opponents but their own movements could not be observed.

 The Stewarts and Macphersons marched forward at the word of command, as did the Macdonalds and MacDonnells on the west.
 The men on the west kept firing as they advanced, but the Macphersons, who were on the east, soon came into contact with the English dragoons and received the whole of their fire.
 Murray drew his sword and cried out, "Claymore!", and Cluny Macpherson doing the same, the Macphersons rushed down to the bottom ditch of the enclosure.
 Clearing the diagonal hedges as they went, they fell sword in hand upon the enemy, of whom a considerable number were killed at the lower ditch.
 The rest retreated across the moor, but received in their flight the fire of the MacDonnell of Glengarry regiment.

 Aftermath

-Twelve Jacobite soldiers were killed in the skirmish.
+Twelve Jacobite soldiers were reported to have been killed in the skirmish and about twice that number were said to have been wounded.
 The only Jacobite officer wounded was the Macdonald of Glengarry chief.
-Lord George Murray had several narrow escapes.
+Lord George Murray had several narrow escapes from gunfire, with a musket ball said to have passed through his long hair wig.

-Ten Government dragoons were killed and four of their officers wounded.
+On the Government side, some forty dragoons were killed or wounded.
 One British dragoon is recorded as dying in Clifton several weeks later, presumably of wounds received in the battle.
 The dragoons killed in the battle are buried in St Cuthbert's churchyard.
 Near the churchyard gate is a stone commemorating the skirmish.

 The only prisoner taken on this occasion was a footman of the Duke of Cumberland.
 This man was sent back to his royal highness by Charles.

 A skeleton wearing tartan, found in the 1920s near Stanhope, is believed to have been a Jacobite casualty of the skirmish, though this is uncertain.

+The small victory allowed Murray and his rearguard to secure their retreat, joining Charles and the main army the next day at Penrith.